DALLAS – Today in Aviation, the first of three prototypes of the Airspeed Ambassador took to the skies for the first time in 1947.

 The prototype utilized in the test program, G-AGUA was piloted by Chief Test Pilot George B.S.
 Errington.

-The piston-engined airliner was created by the Brabazon Committee who identified the need for a replacement for the Douglas DC-3.
-Seating 47 passengers, the type was one of the first British airliners to have a pressurized cabin.
+The piston-engined airliner was created by the Brabazon Committee, who identified the need for a replacement for the Douglas DC-3.
+The type seated 47 passengers and was one of the first British airliners to have a pressurized cabin.

-British European Airways (BEA) ordered 20 in September 1948 at a cost of £3 million.
+British European Airways (BEA) ordered 20 in September 1948 at a cost of £3m.
 The type was placed into service on March 13, 1952, between London Heathrow (LHR) and Paris Le Bourget.
 BEA christened the aircraft the ‘Elizabethan Class’ in honor of the newly crowned Queen.

 The Elizabethan became an overnight success for the airline.
 It would go on to become BEA’s most utilized aircraft for a time, flying more than 2,230 hours per annum.